Shelby Hotel

 The hotel was registered in the Alabama Historic Landmark database and remained vacant from 1976 until its destruction by fire in 2019.
 During the time of its vacancy, it was an attraction to history buffs, paranormal investigators and urban explorers.

 Fires

-1900 Fire
+1898 Fire

-On January 31, 1900, a small fire erupted in a room in the east wing of the hotel and quickly began to spread across the hotel.
+In 1898, a small fire erupted in a room in the east wing of the hotel and quickly began to spread across the hotel.
 It was quickly discovered, and with a combined effort, most of the furniture within the hotel was saved.
 The fire began to spread to neighboring homes as well as the local post office, but was eventually put out with the help of hydrants connected to the foundries water system.
 The hotel was completely burnt to the ground.

 There was not much hesitation to rebuild though, as a new hotel was constructed and was operational in mid February 1900.

 1912 Fire

 February 8, 1912, nearly brought the hotel to another fiery end.
 That evening, a fire was discovered on the roof of the hotel, and quickly began to engulf the structure.
 The fire nearly caused unfixable structural damage to the hotel.
 The fire had an unknown origin, but was quickly put out by the fireman who worked for the nearby Shelby Iron Works, who diligently worked from the roof of the hotel, battling the flames.